encoredev/encore/DEVELOPING.md

 # Developing Encore

 Building an Encore application requires access to both the Encore runtime (the `encore.dev` package) as well as a custom-built
-Go runtime ([encore-go](https://github.com/encoredev/encore-go)) to implement Encore's request semantics and automated instrumentation.
+([Go runtime](https://github.com/encoredev/go)) to implement Encore's request semantics and automated instrumentation.

 As a result the Encore Daemon must know where these two things exist on the filesystem in order to properly compile the Encore application.